 UPDATE to our story: Kayleigh Shaffer's sound design earned her a 1st place National Kennedy Center American College Theatre Festival award, which came with a montary award and expenses-paid trip to the Prague Quadrennial, often considered the Olympics of theatre design, in Prague this summer.

-An incoming senior in the Department of Theatre & Dance, Kayleigh Shaffer earned back-to-back trips to the national Kennedy Center American College Theatre Festival.
+A senior in the Department of Theatre & Dance, Kayleigh Shaffer earned back-to-back trips to the national Kennedy Center American College Theatre Festival.
 She credits a faculty designer and instructor in the department for encouraging her to take her interest in design to the next level, which in this case meant involvement in KU's University Theatre productions.

 She took home a 1st place regional Kennedy Center American College Theatre Festival award for her sound design on The Curious Incident of the Dog in the Night-Time in early 2019.
 She'll compete at nationals in April 2019.

 A theatre design major from Olathe, Kayleigh also experienced a big success in the summer of '18 when representatives from the Williamstown Theatre Festival at KCACTF rewarded her sound design for Metamorphoses with an opportunity of a lifetime.
 She was tapped to work as a sound intern at the Williamstown Theatre Festival, where she met theatre professionals who worked on shows like Hamilton and A Band’s Visit.
 She also met actors Matthew Broderick and Jessica Hecht!